syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDiagram/Stencil.md

 ![Category heading text in Xamarin.iOS diagram](Stencil_images/Stencil_img3.jpeg)

 ## Add Annotation into stencil
 Stencil is able to load the symbols like connectors and nodes (all shapes), custom shapes with annotation into the SfDiagram.
-Each symbol can be grouped together by using the SymbolGroup.
-The following example explains how to add the Annotation into a stencil:
+Each symbol can be grouped together by using the SymbolGroup.The following example explains how to add the Annotation into a stencil:
 {% tabs %}
 {% highlight c# %}
 Grid grid = new Grid();